firebase/extensions/firestore-counter/POSTINSTALL.md

     Note: You might get a "Permission denied" error for the source repository.
 If you do, locate the **Sign in** button on the error page, then sign in to access to the repo.

 1. Use the Counter SDK library in your code to increment counters.
-The code snippet below is just an example, for more comprehensive API documentation, please refer to the [source code](https://dev-partners.googlesource.com/samples/firebase/mods/+/master/firestore-sharded-counter/clients/web/src/index.ts):
+The code snippet below shows an example of how to use the library.
+For more comprehensive API documentation, refer to the [source code](https://dev-partners.googlesource.com/samples/firebase/mods/+/master/firestore-counter/clients/web/src/index.ts).

   ```html
   <html>